PATechmasters/techmasters.io/README.md

 ## CC BY-SA 4.0
 This project by [Phillips Academy Techmasters](https://patechmasters.com) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+On the off chance that you're on a scavenger hunt (or something of the sort), maybe you should look for Cam's github...